 Teaching During the Fall and Spring Semesters

-Each department is responsible for establishing a typical base teaching load for the faculty within the department and for establishing the equivalencies associated with reductions from that base load.
+Each department is responsible for establishing a typical base teaching load (see Section II.A.5) for the faculty within the department and for establishing the equivalencies associated with reductions from that base load.
 A document clearly outlining the base load and the reduction equivalencies should be available to faculty within the department.

 For all faculty members, the expected distribution of all effort-related workload throughout the term of the base appointment (e.g., academic year for faculty with nine-month or ten-month appointments, fiscal year for faculty with eleven-month or twelve-month administrative appointments) should be clearly established in advance through the appointment and annual evaluation processes.
 In order to clearly show any redistribution of effort from teaching activities, or to justify overload assignments, particular attention should be devoted to establishing the teaching workload.
 This expected distribution of workload shall total 100% of effort and should be recorded in a file in the office of the department in which the faculty member’s primary appointment is held.
 This may differ from one faculty member to another and may change from year to year by mutual consent of the faculty member and department chair/director.